cssmh/meal-platerz-client/README.md

    - Booking status management and prevention of duplicate listings.
    - Pagination for efficient search and results display.

+## New Features

-7. **New Feature: Payment for Premium Membership**
+1. **Payment for Premium Membership:**

-   - Users can now purchase premium membership for enhanced features.
+   - Users can purchase premium membership for enhanced features.
    - Payment form for purchasing premium membership using Tailwind CSS for styling.
    - Continuous check for premium membership expiration to ensure up-to-date access.

+2. **Improved Food Listing Management:**

+   - Expired foods are automatically filtered out by default.
+   - Option to display expired foods, sorted to appear last.
+   - Real-time updates on food availability and expiration using advanced date handling libraries.

+3. **Enhanced Profile Page:**

+   - Redesigned for a professional and colorful appearance.
+   - Includes countdown for premium membership and easy access to profile actions.
+   - Mobile responsiveness for improved usability.

 ## Packages Used